kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 - [AWS CLI](https://aws.amazon.com/cli/) installed and
 [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) on my Mac/PC.
 The `default` profile in `~/.aws/credentials` file is configured to point my priviledged IAM User.
+- I used Mac, though this project should work on Windows and Linux as well.

 ## Project structure